Nemesis1174/Nemesis1174/README.md

 ## About Me

-- Artificial Intelligence Engineering student with a strong foundation in Machine Learning, Computer Vision, and Image Processing
+- Artificial Intelligence Engineering student with a strong foundation in Machine Learning, Deep Learning and Computer Vision
 - Proficient in Python for developing, training, and evaluating AI models
 - Experience in data analysis, feature extraction, and model evaluation pipelines
 - Applied genetic algorithms and optimization techniques to complex problem-solving tasks